-The interplay between the uncertainty that arises from entry and that from investment is complex but present in the real world applications that we want to capture with our model.
+The interplay between the uncertainty that arises from entry and that from investment is complex.
 For a contest with an entry fee, full entry implies full investment, and that is a clean result.
 Limited entry can give rise to both full investment and limited investment in equilibrium.
 We explore this further in the next section.

-7 Comparative statics
+6 Comparative statics

-In this section, we discuss the comparative statics effects of some key parameters of our model on entry and investment incentives.25
+In this section, we discuss the comparative statics effects of some key parameters of our model on entry and investment incentives.8

-7.1 Likelihood of successful investment
+6.1 Likelihood of successful investment